 Another good option would be the Blue Cash Preferred® Card from American Express.
 This is my favorite grocery card because it gives 6% cash back at U.S. supermarkets (on up to $6,000 of annual spending, then 1% after that).
 Select U.S. streaming services earn 6% cash back, too.

 This card is also useful for U.S. gas station and transit spending (3% cash back on each), and it gives 1% on everything else.
-There’s a $250 welcome bonus in exchange for spending $1,000 in the first three months, plus a $95 annual fee.
+There’s a $300 statement credit after you spend $3,000 in purchases within the first 6 months of card membership, plus a $0 intro annual fee for the first year, then $95.

-All of this adds up to a $545 profit the first year and $295 in subsequent years, even after subtracting the annual fee (unlike the Savor card, it’s not waived the first year).
+All of this adds up to a $540 profit the first year (not counting the 20% back on amazon purchases) and $295 in subsequent years, even after subtracting the annual fee.

 A third possibility is the Wells Fargo Propel American Express® card* (3x points on popular streaming services, dining and travel, including gas stations, and 1x points on everything else).
 This one gives 20,000 bonus points (worth $200) to new cardholders who spend $1,000 in their first three months.
 It does not charge an annual fee.
 That’s $367 in rewards the first year and $167 annually in year two and beyond.